zedeus/nitter/README.md

 Using an instance of Nitter (hosted on a VPS for example), you can browse Twitter without JavaScript while retaining your privacy.
-In addition to respecting your privacy, Nitter is on average around 15 times lighter than Twitter, and in most cases serves pages faster (eg. timelines 2-4x faster).
+In addition to respecting your privacy, Nitter is on average around 15 times lighter than Twitter, and in most cases serves pages faster (eg. timelines load 2-4x faster).

 In the future a simple account system will be added that lets you follow Twitter users, allowing you to have a clean chronological timeline without needing a